robinrendle/robinrendle.com/_essays/futures-of-typography.markdown

 </svg>
 </figure>

-Aldus recognized the potential of bookmaking and the responsibility of the printshop because it’s clear that his team challenged the format of the book and in the process they questioned what a book could really be.
+I think Aldus recognized the potential of bookmaking and the responsibility of the printshop because it’s clear that his team challenged the format of the book and in the process they questioned what a book could really be.
 Pushing back against the traditions of the past they saw that the future of the book and the future of typography were entirely separate from Gutenberg’s idea of the perfectly typeset object.

 So whenever I think of Johannes Gutenberg and Aldus Manutius I think of them together, sat at a table, with their books open before them.
 They’re criticizing each other’s work.
 From one end of the table Aldus silently judges the weight of Gutenberg’s Bible whilst Johannes smirks and flips through an Aldine octavo at the other.
 In this fictional meeting there’s an argument brewing between the two of them: what is the future of book design and what are the goals of typography?
 Beauty, or accessibility?